 Walk the banks of French Creek, where Custer's expedition first discovered gold in 1874.
 Visit the log cabin that was home to Badger Clark, South Dakota's first poet laureate.
-Or, stop by the Peter Norbeck Visitor Center and witness the unique stone and log construction created by the CCC.
+Or, stop by the Peter Norbeck Outdoor Education Center and witness the unique stone and log construction created by the CCC.

 The park offers many educational programs and family activities.
-Take a guided nature walk lead by park naturalists or walk in the footsteps of the "Gold Rush" with a gold-panning demonstration.
+Take a guided nature walk lead by park naturalists, participate in a canoeing class, or try your luck catching fish at the Hook 'em and Cook 'em program.
 Evening campfire programs feature presentations, outdoor-cooking demonstrations and films.
 For the kids, the Junior Naturalist Program teaches outdoor learning through hands-on activities.

 Whether hiking, mountain biking, horseback riding, or rock climbing, find your adventure along our roads and trails!
 Custer State Park's early pioneers, ranchers and loggers have left behind miles of trails and backcountry roads to explore.

 Resource management plan

 The Custer State Park Resource Management Plan is a comprehensive plan guiding the management of the park's natural resrouces through 2025.

 The park includes lodges at Sylvan Lake, Legion Lake, Blue Bell and the State Game Lodge.
 Each resort has its own flavor, ranging from the stately Game Lodge, which is listed on the National Register of Historic Places, to the mini dude ranch at Blue Bell.